 Hi, I’m Camila.
-I am an international student completing the Masters in Public Health program.
+I am an international student completing a Masters in Public Health program, in the Department of Health Sciences.
 I’ve been at the University of York only since September.
-Coming from Canada, I sometimes stop, look around, and wonder how it is I came to live somewhere so breathtaking; so worldly, yet small and friendly; a place where almost every … Continue reading Weekly Adventures of a University of York Health Sciences Student
+Coming from Canada, I sometimes stop, look around, and wonder how it is I came to live somewhere so breathtaking; so worldly, yet small and … Continue reading Weekly Adventures of a Health Sciences Student at the University of York

 Hello, my name is Willow.
 I am a part-time student at the York Plasma Institute (YPI), currently halfway through my taught masters in fusion energy.
 I live a fair way off campus so my day usually starts with a bike ride.
 It takes me about 10 minutes to cycle down Tang Hall road, cross the … Continue reading A day in the life of an MSC Fusion Energy student

 Writing a ‘day in the life of a History of Art student’ profile is a challenging task for me.
 As a research scholar sponsored by The Friends of York Art Gallery, a college tutor for Vanbrugh College and a member of the SHADY (Studies in the History of Art Department at York) committee, everyday of … Continue reading A day in the life of a History of Art MA student